raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

 ## Summary

 Raúl Pérula-Martínez was born in Cordoba, Spain, 1988.
 He received his BSc in [Technical Engineering in Computer Science Systems](http://www.uco.es/eps/node/87) at the [University of Cordoba](http://www.uco.es/) in 2009.
 In 2011 he completed another BSc in [Computer Science Engineering](http://www.uco.es/eps/node/99)  in the same university.
 While he was working as Jr. Software Engineer for the company Mirada PLC, he finished his MSc in Robotics and Automation at the [University Carlos III of Madrid](http://www.uc3m.es/) in 2013.
 In 2012, he started as a member of the [Robotics Society and IEEE Student Branch](http://ieee.uc3m.es/) at the UC3M, being the _Chairman_ since 2014.
 Since 2013, he is working in his Ph.D. in _Robotics_ from the same university.
 During this time he is working in the _Social Robots_ group at the _RoboticsLab_ in UC3M, Madrid, under the supervision of professor [Miguel A. Salichs](http://roboticslab.uc3m.es/roboticslab/people/ma-salichs).
 The goal of his Ph.D. project is to exploit insights from neuroscience and psychology in order to implement a model of a **Decision-Making** process for Social Robots based on Human-Robot Interaction.
+He is also teacher of Robotics and Computer Science.
 Since December 2015, he is also collaborating as a Visiting Assistance in Research at the [Social Robotics Lab](http://scazlab.yale.edu/) in Yale University.